EdSwArchitect/ai-vibe/README.md

 java -cp target/citibike-kstreams-1.0.0.jar com.citibike.kstreams.LocationToKafkaProducer locations.json
 ```

+This will:
+- Read locations from `locations.json`
-This will create the `locations` topic and populate it with location data.
+- Publish locations to the `locations` topic
+- Start a metrics server on port 8081
+- Track the number of locations loaded

+**Note:** Wait for this to complete before proceeding to the next step.

-### 3. Produce CSV Data to Kafka
+#### Step 4: Produce CSV Data to Kafka

-Same as Version 1:
+In a terminal, run:

 ```bash
 java -cp target/citibike-kstreams-1.0.0.jar com.citibike.kstreams.CsvToKafkaProducer citibike.csv
 ```

+This publishes rides to the `citibike-rides` topic.

-### 4. Run the Kafka Streams Application with KTable
+#### Step 5: Run the Kafka Streams Application with KTable

+In a **separate terminal**, run:

 ```bash
 java -cp target/citibike-kstreams-1.0.0.jar com.citibike.kstreams.CitibikeKStreamsAppWithKTable
 ```

-Note: This version doesn't need the locations.json file path as it reads from the Kafka topic.

-### 5. Consume Output
+This will:
+- Load locations from the `locations` topic into a GlobalKTable
+- Start processing rides from the `citibike-rides` topic
+- Use the `LocationLookupTransformer` to enrich rides with location data
+- Publish enriched rides to `citibike-rides-with-locations` topic
+- Start a metrics server on port 8081
+- Track metrics for lookups, successful/failed lookups, and processing rates

+**Note:** The application runs continuously.
+Press `Ctrl+C` to stop.

+#### Step 6: View Output

-Same as Version 1 - consume from the output topic.
+Same as Version 1 - use Kafka Console Consumer, Kafka UI, or Grafana to view the output.

 ## Data Format